st235/HSE.2DImageProcessing.Week7/README.md

 ![Result](./Resources/processing_result.png)

-Here is the example of running the command with a `debug` flag and testing against some config.
+Below is a command example of running the app with a `debug` flag and testing against some config.

 ```bash
 ./bin/FaceDetector ../../Samples/Test/atkinson/2.mp4 --process -im ../../Samples/model_dnn_knn.yml -il ../../Samples/mapping_labels.dat -t -d
 ```

 When debugging you will see app detections in **red** and annotations in **blue**.
 See the example below:

 | Frame 50                                             | Frame 150                                            |
 |------------------------------------------------------|------------------------------------------------------|